yatingilhotra/trying/_projects/multi_prot_rx.md

   <h6 class="font-italic text-center" style="color: #78909c;"><u>Figure 1:</u> Overview of the receiver.
 My design contribution includes (a) Summmer, (b) Offset Correction Loop, (c) Samplers, (d) Data Paths(TSPC Flops), (e) Clock Tree, (f) Deserializer</h6>
 </div>

-High Speed Serial Interfaces(HSSI) are the backbone of modern communication systems.
-They take data from multiple slower lanes, and convert them into single high speed serial lane, in order to send the data through long channels.
-As the speed of these communication links increases, they suffer more attenuation while passing through a channel, which may be a PCB, a coaxial cable, an optical fiber, or an inductively coupled link.
-Other than attenuation, the signals also undergo non-linear transformations, and they disperse when they pass through a channel.
-The channel's non-linear response exists because of impedance mismatches due to discontinuities in the channel.
-Any channel can be characterized by it's impulse response, an example of which can be seen in Figure 2.
-For high loss channels, the signal at the end of the channel can become unreadable, which is why, it is of paramount importance to properly equalize the channel response.
-There are two primary techniques to equalize the channel response, one is CTLE(Continuous Time Linear Equalizer), and the other one is DFE(Decision Feedback Equalizer).
+<b>High Speed Serial Interfaces (HSSI)</b> are the backbone of modern communication systems.
+They take data from multiple slower lanes, and convert them into single high speed serial lane in order to send the data through long channels.
+As the speed of these communication links increases, the signal suffers more attenuation while passing through a channel which may be a PCB, a coaxial cable, an optical fiber, or an inductively coupled link.
+The channel virtually follows a Low Pass Response, with occasional deviations because of impedance mismatches in the channel.
+For high frequncy signals, the channel loss is usually so high that the signal at the end of the channel becomes unreadable.
+It becomes of paramount importance to properly equalize the channel's response in order to have good detection.
+There are two primary techniques to equalize the channel response, one is <b>CTLE (Continuous Time Linear Equalizer)</b>, and the other one is <b>DFE (Decision Feedback Equalizer).</b>

-CTLE, as the name suggests, is a linear equalization scheme, and generates a linear inverse response of the channel.
+CTLE, as the name suggests, is a linear equalization scheme, and generates a high pass response nullifying the low pass response of the channel.
 It does a pretty good job of amplifying the signal, but the drawback is that it amplifies noise as well.
-Moreover, it cannot equalize the non-linear transformations the signal goes through while passing through a channel.
-Decision Feedback Equalizer is a non-linear equalization scheme, which compensates for the dispersion that happens in the channel, and it also removes all the noise that exists in the signal by sampling it.
+Moreover, since the channel is not exactly Low Pass, a High Pass equalization is not enough to account for the deviations in the frequency response of the channel.
+Decision Feedback Equalizer is a non-linear equalization scheme which compensates for the dispersion that occurs in the channel.
+It also removes the noise in the analog signal by sampling it.
 More often than not, both CTLE and DFE are required to optimally equalize the channel's response.

-In this particular receiver implementation shown in Figure 1, both CTLE and DFE are employed to compensate for the signal losses, the equalized data is sampled using a low-noise, low offset comparator, which is itself a part of the DFE loop.
-After sampling, the data is deserialized into multiple lanes, and handed-off to digital for running multiple calibrating sequences, and parameter trainings, in order to achieve low BER(Bit Error Rate).
+In this particular receiver implementation shown in Figure 1, both CTLE and DFE are employed to compensate for the signal losses.
+The equalized data is sampled using a low-noise, offset calibrated comparator, which is itself a part of the DFE loop.
+After sampling, the data is deserialized into multiple lanes, and handed-off to digital for running multiple calibrating sequences and parameter trainings in order to achieve low BER(Bit Error Rate).

 <h3 class="title mt-4 p-0 text-left">DFE Architecture</h3>